How to Conduct Fire Safety Training for Employees: 5 Steps

 Potential fire hazards vary widely by industry, but here are some of the most common types:

-• Smoking: An improperly discarded cigarette butt can smolder for several hours before starting a flame.
+- Smoking: An improperly discarded cigarette butt can smolder for several hours before starting a flame.
 Allowing employees to smoke in unattended areas or use plastic containers or plants as ashtrays increases the risk of fire from cigarette butts.
 Of course, smoking areas must also be well away from flammables or combustibles.
 Instruct employees to discard cigarettes into a metal container filled with water.

 2. Train employees on fire response

-The first decision anyone will need to make is whether to fight or flee.
+The first decision anyone must make is whether to fight or flee.
 If a small fire starts in a toaster oven and a portable fire extinguisher is nearby, it’s probably safe to unplug the toaster, put the fire out, and then assess the situation.
 Conversely, if an electrical fire starts at an outlet and spreads into the walls, everyone should evacuate immediately and wait for the fire department to arrive.

 Help your employees make the right call by teaching them how to understand what type of fire they’re dealing with.
 Focus your training programs on the following information:

-• Types of flammable and combustible materials present in the workplace
+- Types of flammable and combustible materials present in the workplace

-• Which classes of fires are most likely to occur
+- Which classes of fires are most likely to occur

-• When and how to use fire extinguishing systems and equipment
+- When and how to use fire extinguishing systems and equipment

-• How to report a fire using your company’s emergency communications system
+- How to report a fire using your company’s emergency communications system

-• When to evacuate rather than attempt to fight the fire
+- When to evacuate rather than attempt to fight the fire

-• First aid training, so employees can act in case of injuries while they wait for first responders
+- First aid training so employees can act in case of injuries while they wait for first responders

-• Communication protocols, including procedures for responding to company-wide alerts and reporting their whereabouts after an evacuation
+- Communication protocols, including procedures for responding to company-wide alerts and reporting their whereabouts after an evacuation

 3. Develop comprehensive evacuation plans